 - a.
 Transition.
-Prior to installation clearance for ETS, retirement, separation from the service or transition to IRR, regardless of timeframe, Soldiers are screened for DHAP assessment requirement so that they can be complete even if the timing of their personnel actions preclude them from being compliant with the timeframe specified in policy.
-Those near or overdue are completed during out-processing.
-Soldiers transitioning due to PCS, the Army Reserve, or ARNG are required to complete the PDHRA within the 90-180 day period in accordance with DoDI 6490.03. - b.
+Prior to installation clearance for expiration term of service, retirement, separation from the service or transition to IRR, regardless of timeframe, Soldiers are screened for DHAP assessment requirement so that they can be complete even if the timing of their personnel actions preclude them from being compliant with the timeframe specified in policy.
+Those near or overdue are completed during outprocessing.
+Soldiers transitioning due to PCS, the Army Reserve, or ARNG are required to complete the PDHRA within the 90-180 day period in accordance with DODI 6490.03. - b.
 Frequent deployers.
 Personnel who deploy again within 180 days following the end of a deployment may not have sufficient time to complete the PDHRA (DD Form 2900).
 Completing the Pre-DHA (DD Form 2795) within 180 days after returning from a deployment meets the PDHRA requirement. - c.
 Warrior Transition Units.
-Soldiers assigned or attached to a WTU or Community Care Units (CCU) who deployed for greater than 30 days outside the continental United States to locations without a fixed Health Readiness Platform will complete all Deployment Health Assessments per DoDI 6490.03.
+Soldiers assigned or attached to a warrior transition unit (WTU) or Community Care Units (CCU) who deployed for greater than 30 days OCONUS to locations without a fixed Health Readiness Platform will complete all DHAs per DoDI 6490.03.
 Deployment health activities are required for U.S. military and DoD Civilian individuals deploying for greater than 30 days to OCONUS contingency operations (including Humanitarian and Peacekeeping Operations) in locations without fixed MTFs.
 Deployment health activities may also be required for individuals deploying for 30 days or less to CONUS or OCONUS locations, based on identified health risks or per the decision of the commander exercising operational control.
-These assessments are designed to address deployment related physical and behavioral health needs and concerns of Soldiers within the deployment cycle.
+These assessments are designed to address deployment-related physical and behavioral health needs and concerns of Soldiers within the deployment cycle.
 Soldiers in care at a WTU or CCU are an important population for this program.
-Per AR 40-502, there are no exceptions or exemptions regardless of Component for Soldiers in a WTU.
+Per AR 40-502, there are no exceptions or exemptions regardless of Component for Soldiers in a WTU. - d.

-- d.
 Remote.
-Commanders of Soldiers enrolled in Active Duty TPR and TRICARE Prime Remote Overseas administered through the Reserve Health Readiness Programs will instruct Soldiers to complete the PDHRA (DD form 2900) self-assessment in the medical readiness system of record and coordinate the person to person interview. - e.
+Commanders of Soldiers enrolled in AD TPR and TRICARE Prime Remote Overseas administered through the RHRPs will instruct Soldiers to complete the PDHRA (DD form 2900) self-assessment in the medical readiness system of record and coordinate the person to person interview. - e.
 During deployment.
-Routine medical readiness assessments are deferred during deployment, however a Soldier's medical readiness classification can change due to injury, worsening, or development of a medical condition.
+Routine medical readiness assessments are deferred during deployment, however a Soldier's MRC can change due to injury, worsening, or development of a medical condition.